hski-github/spotfire-scrollable-bar-chart/README.md

 [![ScreenShot](/screenshots/screenshot-scrollable-vs-standard-bar-chart_thumbnail.png?raw=true)](/screenshots/screenshot-scrollable-vs-standard-bar-chart.png?raw=true)

+Scrollable Bar Chart is released under the [MIT License](LICENSE).
 All source code for the mod can be found in the `src` folder.

 ## Known Limitations